Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 How to Get to Wenshan Hot Springs Today

-Overall, what makes Wenshan Hot Spring truly stunning is the surrounding scenery of the Dasha River Valley, the lack of crowds that characterize other sights in Taroko Gorge (you might just have the place all to yourself, as we did), and the adventurous feeling of visiting somewhere you aren’t really supposed to.
-You can also get a pretty good feeling for how impressive these springs must have been in their heyday.
+Overall, what made Wenshan Hot Spring truly stunning is the surrounding scenery of the Dasha River Valley, the lack of crowds that characterize other sights in Taroko Gorge, and the adventurous feeling of visiting somewhere you aren’t really supposed to.
+You could also get a pretty good feeling for how impressive these springs must have been in their heyday.

 Warning about Wenshan Hot Spring